 The Water Resources Agency manages, protects, stores and conserves water resources in Monterey County for beneficial and environmental use, while minimizing damage from flooding to create a safe and sustainable water supply for present and future generations.

-An estimated 95 percent of all water used in Monterey County is derived from groundwater wells.
-With nearly 200,000 acres of land under cultivation in the Salinas Valley, agricultural pumping exceeds 495,000 acre-feet per year.
-Combined with urban and other uses, total water pumped in the Salinas Valley is approximately 520,000 acre-feet per year.
-Assuring that there are sufficient quantities of good quality groundwater is the most important aspect of managing water resources in Monterey County today.
+An estimated 95 percent of water used in Monterey County is extracted by wells from groundwater aquifers.
+With nearly 200,000 acres of land under cultivation in the Salinas Valley, total water pumped in the valley is approximately 500,000 acre-feet per year, of which about 450,000 acre-feet are used for agriculture.
+Assuring sufficient quantities of good quality groundwater is central to managing water resources in Monterey County today.

 Map of the Salinas River Groundwater Basin subareas

 Changes in groundwater storage occurring within unconfined or “water table” aquifers throughout the County (in the East Side, Forebay and Upper Valley Subareas) are tracked by monitoring water levels.
 In the confined aquifers of the Pressure Subarea of the northern Salinas Valley, however, seasonal fluctuations of subsurface water levels (or more accurately “pressure head” levels) result from changes in hydrostatic pressure distribution within the aquifer rather than changes in storage volume.

 When groundwater from coastal aquifers is extracted (pumped) at a faster rate than it can be replenished, water pressure in these “confined” aquifers drops, resulting in lower groundwater levels.
 Chronically low coastal groundwater levels have enabled seawater to move inland into freshwater aquifers.